 To be quite honest, this was delicious.
 I’d put it up against any random chinese take-out place any day of the week.
-That doesn’t mean that’s it’s the best lo mein I’ve ever had, but it was top five probably and pretty easy to throw together.
-Plus I’m not trying to impress anyone here.
-It’s just for me.
+That doesn’t mean that’s it’s the best lo mein I’ve ever had, but it was top five probably and it’s SO easy to throw together.

-Start to finish this was probably a 30 minute meal and it fed me all week long.
+Start to finish this was probably a 30 minute meal and it can feed you for multiple meals!

 This chicken and mushroom lo mein is worth a shot for sure whether you are making it for a family or just solo!

 The nice thing about this dish is that it makes enough to eat for an entire week.
 Chicken, mushrooms, fresh ginger and garlic, and a tasty sauce.

 1) Mince the garlic and gingers and whisk with all the other sauce ingredients.

 2) Slice the mushrooms and scallions thinly.
 Dice the chicken into small pieces.

 3) Cook the noodles (lo mein) according to instructions on package and then drain and rinse with cold water to stop the cooking.